U.S. Diplomat Bill Taylor: It Was ‘Crazy’ To Freeze Aid to Ukraine ‘for Help With a Political Campaign’

 In Taylor's opening statement, he stressed what he saw as the vital importance of the $400 million in security aid to Ukraine, which was appropriated by Congress to help the Eastern European country fend off Russian military aggression.
 "It's crazy to withhold security assistance for help with a political campaign," Taylor said.

-Daniel Goldman, counsel for House Democrats, asked Taylor, who was appointed to be the ambassador of Ukraine under former President George W. Bush, if he had ever experienced another instance of aid being blocked over "personal or political interests of the president of the United States."
+Daniel Goldman, counsel for House Democrats, asked Taylor, who was appointed to be the ambassador of Ukraine under former President George W. Bush, if he had ever experienced another time when aid was blocked over "personal or political interests of the president of the United States."

 "No, Mr. Goldman, I have not," Taylor said.

 Also testifying was George Kent, the deputy assistant secretary of state for European and Eurasian affairs, who told investigators that the notion that Ukraine interfered in the 2016 presidential election on behalf of Clinton is not substantiated.
-"I think it's amply clear that Russian interference" affected the election, he said.
+"It's amply clear" that it was Russia that intervened, he said.

 On the subject of Hunter Biden's involvement on the board of the Ukrainian energy company Burisma, Kent said he reported his reservations to the office of the Vice President that there might be "the perception of a conflict of interest."
 When asked about then-Vice President Joe Biden's successful attempt to depose a prosecutor in Ukraine, Kent told Goldman that there is no evidence to support the notion that he did so to assist his son.
 Trump has accused Biden of intervening to help the younger Biden avoid any potential probe of Burisma, despite the fact that several international agencies lobbied for the prosecutor's removal on corruption accusations.

-"To your knowledge is there any factual basis to support those allegations?"
+"To your knowledge is there any factual basis to support [Trump's] allegations?"
 Goldman asked.

 "None whatsoever," Kent replied.